BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Generate clip with narration

 Here are several command line examples showing how to add narration to a clip.
-> TODO: how long this process may take?
-Is there a limit of a clip (should be shorter than...?)

 ```shell
 python3 main.py --fp CLIP_PATH.mov  # this will create CLIP_PATH_en.mov file in the given clip directory (beside CLIP_PATH.mov file)